Optimizing for Latency¶

 When multiple models are to be used simultaneously, consider running inference on separate devices for each of them.
 Finally, when multiple models are executed in parallel on a device, using additional

 ov::hint::model_priority may help to define relative priorities of the models.
-Refer to the documentation on the matrix features support for OpenVINO devices to check if your device supports the feature.
+Refer to the documentation on the OpenVINO feature support for devices to check if your device supports the feature.

 First-Inference Latency and Model Load/Compile Time